 Globalisation has brought more movement of people and also new demands for clean and healthy standards of living in which the cultural aspect cannot be missed.
 People move through public patterns of behavior and the sense of being part of a general consensus.
 Despite confrontation there is an important element of “being part of…” that allow them to be in one position or another.
 Is with this spirit that cities has contributed greatly to create multicultural societies.
 “Being part of….” is not a matter of local perspective but of the creation of open and inclusive spaces.
 The boost of globalization comes from the free movement of people –please do not confuse it with massive flow or refugees- that transform societies in a different and better place.
 Indeed, little towns that keep traditions intact are inclined to disappear as it doesn´t deliver the needed standards that fit in current world.
 Migration has brought this element of merger of traditions and birth of a new layered of societies.
 That is the reason of being a value added for the growth of cities, therefore societies.

 The complementary work of architecture and urban planning are key elements to achieve these new and ambitious standards.
 A green way of living means a smart urban planning and architecture enough flexible and versatile that gives room to a new philosophy of living.

-Natural materials and a smart mind to be creative and innovative enough to build cities able to welcome all nature of people and “knit” new habits to protect the environment and adapt to current and future crises.
+Natural materials and a smart mind to be creative and innovative enough to build cities able to welcome all type of people, “knitting” new habits to protect the environment and adapt to current and future crises.

 “Whatever you do, promise me that every project you make or design, you´ll take the risk of doing something for humanity”.
 Frank Ghery.
 Indeed, whatever is done should be focused on a creative and innovative architecture that helps to boost pillars around adaptation and an urban planning, ambitious enough to boost a resilient society.